driskull/ds2020/OUTLINE.md

     - view attributes for features on a layer using a data table
     - Loads data dynamically
     - Sort data
-  - You can test out now using CDN /next instead of the version number
+  - You can test out now using CDN '/next' version Julie mentioned
 - Lets see src
 - Swipe widget on the API documentation.
-New since last year
+New since last DS
   - lets you compare the differences between two or more layers by clipping horizontally or vertically.
 - swipe widget demo
   - continuous scrolling to compare a set of layers
 - Additional benefits of these widgets
-  - Developed to be accessible for keyboard and screen reader users
+  - Developed to be accessible for keyboard & screen reader navigation
   - Internationalized in 30+ languages
   - Code for the view and sass is open source on Github
   - Themable by using the tooling available on JSAPI resources project on Esri's github.